Finding the Filles du Roi in Colonial Records

 Part of the Storyline Genealogy series: From marriage contracts to baptismal records—the documentary trail of the King's Daughters

-When I trace the lives of the Filles du Roi and Filles à Marier—the women who became the founding mothers of French Canada—I'm always aware of what I'm holding in my hands.
+When I trace the lives of the Filles du Roi and Filles à Marier — the women who became the founding mothers of French Canada — I'm always aware of what I'm holding in my hands.
 These aren't personal diaries or letters home to France describing the shock of a Canadian winter or the anxiety of choosing a husband within days of arrival.
 Instead, I work with something more bureaucratic yet equally revealing: the administrative machinery of colonial life.

 The Paper Trail of Colonial Women

-The Filles du Roi left a distinctive documentary footprint precisely because they were part of a state-sponsored program between 1663 and 1673.
-When King Louis XIV decided to address New France's severe gender imbalance, he created a bureaucracy—and bureaucracies keep records.
 Each woman recruited for the program needed a letter of reference from her parish priest or local magistrate.
 Her passage was documented.
 Her royal dowry of 50 livres was recorded.
 These administrative records often tell us her age, her origins in France, and sometimes hints about her family circumstances.

 Where the Stories Live

 The richest sources for reconstructing these women's lives in New France are the church registers and notarial archives.
 Marriage contracts, often notarized within days of a woman's arrival, become miniature biographies.
 They list parents' names and geographic origins, sometimes describing the bride's circumstances with surprising detail.
-When seventeen-year-old Marie arrives from Paris and marries a habitant farmer within a week, the contract might tell us she's an orphan, that she brings her small dowry, that her new husband already owns cleared land.

-Then come the baptismal records for their children—typically five to seven per woman who survived childbearing years.
+Then come the baptismal records for their children — typically five to seven per woman who survived childbearing years.
 These records create a timeline of family life, showing where the family settled, who served as godparents (revealing social networks), and sometimes recording tragedies when dates cluster too close together.

 Census data adds another layer.
 Jean Talon's comprehensive 1666 census, for instance, captures many Filles du Roi in their first years of marriage, documenting household composition, livestock, and cleared acreage.
 Through sequential censuses, we watch families grow, move, and sometimes disappear.